ditchergraham/mysql-webapi/README.md

 |   |-- used_by (optional)
 ```

-### Following, you'll need to specify your MySQL details in the env folder
+### Following, you'll need to specify your MySQL details in the env folder.
+This data is needed in ./models/DatabaseModel.php to connect to the database server
 * `./env/database.txt` -> Enter the name of your database.
 * `./env/host.txt` -> Enter the name of your host
 * `./env/password.txt` -> Enter the password of your database user